 Dr. Calvin O. Butts, III, is President of State University of New York at Old Westbury and Pastor of the nationally renowned Abyssinian Baptist Church in the City of New York.

 As President of Old Westbury, Dr. Butts works continuously to create an invigorating atmosphere dedicated to academic excellence and the development of leadership qualities in students.
-Through its broad multidisciplinary liberal arts programs, the College confers undergraduate degrees in more than 40 majors leading to Bachelor of Arts and Bachelor of Science degrees and 15 graduate offerings.
+Through its broad multidisciplinary liberal arts programs, the College confers degrees in 65 majors leading to Bachelor of Arts, Bachelor of Science, Bachelor of Professional Studies, Master of Arts, Master of Arts in Teaching, and Master of Science degrees.

 Since being named Old Westbury’s President in September 1999, Dr. Butts has reinvigorated among the most diverse public college campuses in America.
 He is determined to prepare Old Westbury students to succeed in the global marketplace while fostering in each leadership qualities that will prove valuable to both themselves and the communities in which they live.

 In working to enable Old Westbury to achieve its fullest potential, Dr. Butts has guided the campus to its largest enrollment in 15 years, added full-time faculty, and expanded the services it provides to support and aid students.
-Under his leadership, the College earned accreditation from the National Council for Accreditation of Teacher Education and created its first-ever graduate programs, which now include 16 Master of Arts and Master of Science degrees in Accounting, Adolescence Education, Liberal Studies, Mental Health Counseling, and Taxation.
-Dr. Butts has also overseen the College’s investment of more than $4 million in cutting-edge technologies, the introduction of five new residence halls and a new Student Union, and the financing and development of a $72 million academic building.
+Under his leadership, the College earned accreditation from the National Council for Accreditation of Teacher Education and created its first-ever graduate programs, which now include degrees in Accounting, Adolescence Education, Liberal Studies, Literacy Education, Mental Health Counseling, Special Education, and Taxation.
+Dr. Butts has also overseen the College’s investment of approximately $150 million in capital projects, including the introduction of cutting-edge technologies to campus and the completion of such facilities as five new residence halls, a Student Union, and a 147,000 square foot academic building that opened on campus in Fall 2012.

 A native of New York City, Dr. Butts earned his Bachelor of Arts degree in Philosophy from Morehouse College in Atlanta, Georgia.
 He returned to New York and earned a Master of Divinity degree in Church History from the Union Theological Seminary, and a Doctor of Ministry in Church and Public Policy from Drew University.
 He has taught Urban Affairs and served as an Adjunct Professor in the African Studies Department at City College, New York.
 He has also taught Black Church History at Fordham University.
 Sought after internationally for his comments on social, educational, religious and ethical issues, Dr. Butts has conducted speaking engagements before a vast array of colleges and universities, business and professional organizations, religious congregations, and governmental agencies throughout his career.